 Different fixed-term employments

-The Employment Protection Act allows for fixed-term employments to be entered in connection with general temporary employment, seasonal work or when the employee is aged 67 or over.
+The Employment Protection Act allows for fixed-term employments to be entered in connection with special temporary employment, a temporary post, seasonal work or when the employee is aged 68 or over.

 It is worth noting that where there is a collective agreement in place then this will replace and/or supplement the rules of the Employment Protection Act on fixed-term employment.